johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 	-	political, economic and bureaucratic systems;
 	-	customs, social expectations and religious sensibilities.

-### Master-builder
+### Master-builder ###

-Paul also compares the apostolic missionary role to that of a *skilful architect and master-builder, laying a Messianic foundation*.[^cf32] Architects and master-builders are responsible for both designing buildings and supervising the completion of the construction, following which they hand over responsibility for the building to others.
+Paul also compares the apostolic missionary role to that of a *skilful architect and master builder, laying a Messianic foundation*.[^cf31] Architects and master-builders are responsible for both designing buildings and supervising the completion of the construction, following which they hand over responsibility for the building to others.

 -	Apostolic missionary teams cross geographical and cultural boundaries in order to pioneer the formation and establishment of [pastoral, evangelistic communities][pastoral, evangelistic community] and messianic [teaching and training centres]—particularly amongst people and places where there are no gospel communities.

 -	In these ways, apostolic missionaries lay a messianic foundation amongst ethnic people groups, or within a particular geographical region.
 Because they are laying a foundation upon which others will build, the quality of their work is crucial to the future of messianic community in those places.

-### First in the church
+### First in the church  ###

-Through these *pioneering* roles, of ambassador and architect, apostles *lay a foundation* for the building of the whole messianic community and, in this way, are considered *first* amongst the Messianic Community.[^cf33]
+Through these *pioneering* roles, of ambassador and architect, apostles *lay a foundation* for the building of the whole messianic community and, in this way, are considered *first* amongst the Messianic Community.[^cf32]

-Yet Paul, as one who experienced many trials and tribulations in his apostolic work,[^cf34] identifies his apostolic, missionary service with being *put on display at the end of the procession*.[^cf35]
+Yet Paul, as one who experienced many trials and tribulations in his apostolic work,[^cf33] identifies his apostolic, missionary service with being *put on display at the end of the procession*.[^cf34]

--	Paul is referring to the apostolic missionaries’ need to face and to persevere in the presence of all kinds of difficult challenges—including embracing humiliation where necessary, for the furtherance of the message of the Messiah.
+-	Paul is referring to the apostolic missionaries' need to face and to persevere in the presence of all kinds of difficult challenges—including embracing humiliation where necessary, for the furtherance of the message of the Messiah.

 -	Through such sacrificial dedication, endurance of suffering, embrace of humility and deep-seated reliance upon the power of the Holy Spirit, apostolic workers represent a profound example to the whole Messianic Community, of our *shared calling* to faithful missional service.

-### Summary: Pioneering with power
+### Summary: Pioneering with power ###

 The characteristic role of *apostolic missionary teams* is to lay a messianic foundation, by:

 > **Skilfully, resolutely, purposefully, sacrificially pioneering in the power of the Spirit: planting and establishing both pastoral, evangelistic communities and teaching and training centres, in new geographical and cultural contexts**.

-![Pioneering with power][pwp]
+![Pioneering With Power][pwp]

-[pwp]:	pioneeringpower.png "Pioneering with power"  width=125px
+[pwp]: pioneeringpower.png "Pioneering With Power" width=125px

-### OPTION
+### OPTION ###

 -	Discuss [*Pioneering with power*], or
  -	Continue to [*Prophets, priests, mediators*]

-## Prophets, priests, mediators
+## Prophets, priests, mediators ##

-In his letter to the Ephesians,[^cf36] Paul describes five special leadership gifts, given by the Messiah to prepare his body for works of services.
+In his letter to the Ephesians,[^cf35] Paul describes five special leadership gifts, given by the Messiah to prepare his body for works of services.
 The gifts of pastor, evangelist, teacher and apostle are clearly represented by one or other of the three principal structures that we have examined ([](#structures)), whereas the role of *prophet* is not.
 This section examines how the prophetic ministry functions within the *structural* perspective that we've been exploring.

-### Heart of Messianic Community
+### Heart of Messianic Community  ###

 At the centre of the [trialogue][Introducing the trialogue] is a space where the three principal structures overlap.
 I believe this central space can be understood and identified as representing the *prophetic heart* of messianic community—as illustrated in [](#pr).

 ![Prophetic Role][pr]

 [pr]: propheticpriestlymediatoryrole.png width=275px

 The idea of a central heart, interacting with and influencing each of the other ministry structures provides a profound metaphor for the prophetic ministry.
 It confirms that the prophetic role is vital, influential and central—even though it functions in a relatively hidden, non-structural manner.

-Interestingly, Paul describes the foundational significance of the prophet as second only to that of the apostle.[^cf37] My observation is that the prophetic role is easily misunderstood, reacted to, dismissed and under-appreciated, perhaps partly because of its somewhat hidden way of functioning.
+Interestingly, Paul describes the foundational significance of the prophet as second only to that of the apostle.[^cf36] My observation is that the prophetic role is easily misunderstood, reacted to, dismissed and under-appreciated, perhaps partly because of its somewhat hidden way of functioning.
 Yet, when embraced, it has a profound capacity to spearhead deep, spiritual renewal.

-### Dual mediatory role
+### Dual mediatory role ###

 The prophetic ministry fulfils a dual *mediatory* role of both priestly and prophetic mediation, on behalf of the messianic community.

-#### Priestly mediation
+#### Priestly mediation ####

-Priestly mediation involves *speaking with God, on behalf of human beings*, based upon a purity of heart and faithfulness of life that is able to offer effective intercession on behalf of others.[^cf38]
+Priestly mediation involves *speaking with God, on behalf of human beings*, based upon a purity of heart and faithfulness of life that is able to offer effective intercession on behalf of others.[^cf37]

--	Faithfully modelling, advocating and encouraging the vital mediatory work of *intercessory prayer*, sharing the intercession of the Holy Spirit.[^cf39]
+-	Faithfully modelling, advocating and encouraging the vital mediatory work of *intercessory prayer*, sharing the intercession of the Holy Spirit.[^cf38]

--	Facilitating, with others, a fulfilment of the Messianic Community's calling to be *a house of prayer for all nations*.[^cf40]
+- 	Facilitating, with others, a fulfilment of the Messianic Community's calling to be *a house of prayer for all nations*.[^cf39]

-#### Prophetic mediation
+#### Prophetic mediation ####

-Prophetic mediation involves *speaking with human beings, on behalf of God*, based upon a particular capacity and responsibility for *hearing what the Spirit is saying to the Messianic Community*.
+Prophetic mediation involves *speaking with human beings, on behalf of God*, based upon a particular capacity and responsibility for *hearing what the Spirit is saying to the Messianic Community.*

 - 	Providing discernment, direction and insight—when messianic communities are embracing the challenges and responsibilities of particular contexts and historical events.

 - 	Providing exhortation, clarification and even rebuke—when messianic communities are failing in their vocational calling to serve God's purposes.

-### God's heartbeat
+### God's heartbeat ###

-The prophetic role may also be referred to as *hearing God's heartbeat*.[^cf41] This idea communicates the spiritual intimacy that enables prophets to:
+The prophetic role may also be referred to as *hearing God's heartbeat*.[^cf40] This idea communicates the spiritual intimacy that enables prophets to:

 -	walk sufficiently closely with God to discern the thoughts, feelings and intentions upon his heart;

 -	share in the intercessory ministry of the Spirit;

--	discern and share God's *kairos[^cf42]* word for a particular context.
+-	discern and share God's *kairos[^cf41]* word for a particular context.

 Note
 : 	*Those gifted to walk prophetically with God are often sensitive personalities and may well be poets, artists, writers, visionaries or other kinds of  imaginative, inventive or creative individuals*.

-### Summary: Picking up God's heartbeat
+### Summary: Picking up God's heartbeat ###

 The prophetic role is easily overlooked or misunderstood, because of its relatively obscure, non-structural mode of functioning.
 It is essentially a mediatory role, requiring a sensitive, intimate, faithful walk with God that enables prophets to:

 >	**Pick up God's heartbeat for the peoples of the world, interceding with the Spirit for the purposes of God and hearing and conveying what he is saying to the messianic community—especially during times of historical crisis and vocational opportunity** ([](#pgh)).

 ![Picking up God's heartbeat][pgh]

 [pgh]: prayerrole.png width=250px

-### OPTION
+### OPTION ###

 -	Discuss [*Picking up God's heartbeat*], or
  -	Continue to [*Structural interaction*]

-## Structural interaction
+## Structural interaction ##

 Having explored separately the foundational messianic structures, this final section explores some of the vital ways in which the structures function in interaction with each other.

-### Structures and strategies
+### Structures and strategies ###

-[*The Strategies of Messianic Community*] illustrated and explored five foundational strategies—pray, reach, disciple, teach, send—that correspond closely with the foundational structures explored in this study, as displayed in [](#table1).
+[*The Strategies of Messianic Community*] illustrated and explored five foundational strategies—pray, reach, disciple, teach, send—that correspond closely with the foundational structures, explored in this study, as displayed in [](#table1).

 [Messianic structure, strategy and function][table1]
 |Strategy|Messianic structure|Function|